… as a sociologist in 2023

 … as a sociologist in 2017

-1. NWO Gravitation Grant for SCOOP, an initiative by the University of Groningen (Strategic Theme Sustainable Society) and Utrecht University (Institutions for Open Societies), for the interdisciplinary study of sustainable cooperation.
+1. NWO Gravitation Grant for SCOOP, an initiative of the University of Groningen (Strategic Theme Sustainable Society) and Utrecht University (Institutions for Open Societies), for the interdisciplinary study of sustainable cooperation.

-2. The ERC Research Starting Grant for Tina Kretschmer her project “Ghosts from the past: Consequences of Adolescent Peer Experiences across social contexts and generations.”
+2. The ERC Research Starting Grant for Tina Kretschmer for her project “Ghosts from the past: Consequences of adolescent peer experiences across social contexts and generations.”

 3. The NWO VENI grant for Gijs Huitsing for his project entitled NETWORK INTERVENTIONS IN THE PEER CONTEXT.

-4. My paper with Tony Volk & Dorothy Espelage: SO YOU WANT TO STUDY BULLYING?, in which we do recommendations to enhance the validity, transparency, and compatibility of bullying research.
+4. My paper with Tony Volk & Dorothy Espelage: SO YOU WANT TO STUDY BULLYING?, in which we make recommendations for improving the validity, transparency, and compatibility of bullying research.

-5. Our free online course (in English and Dutch), a MOOC, helps adolescents learn to recognize, prevent, and deal with mental health problems.
+5. Our free online course (in English and Dutch), a MOOC, helps adolescents learn to recognize, prevent, and manage mental health problems.

-6. The TEDx Groningen talk by Gerine Lodder (postdoc at my NWO VICI project) about LONELINESS IN ADOLESCENCE: “Being able to feel lonely is good.
+6. The TEDx Groningen talk by Gerine Lodder (postdoc in my NWO VICI project) about LONELINESS IN ADOLESCENCE: “Being able to feel lonely is good.
 Chronic loneliness is not good.”

 7. Two great papers on NETWORKS AND SCHOOL BEHAVIOR by Ashwin Rambaran (Academic functioning and peer influences) and Mariola Gremmen (First selection, then influence).

-8. Tessa Kaufman (Ph.D. student at my NWO VICI project) was selected as blogger at Faces of Science.
+8. Tessa Kaufman (Ph.D. student in my NWO VICI project) was selected as a blogger at Faces of Science.

-9. The first WALM Newsletters of our research group (5 staff, 3 postdocs, 10 PhDs).
+9. The first WALM Newsletters of our research group (5 staff, 3 postdocs, 10 graduate students).
 Great to be with this group in Austin (SRCD), Stockholm (WABF), or Echten (Writing Week).

-10. New lectures about bullying at the Children’s University.
+10. New lectures on bullying at the Children’s University.
 This year in Leeuwarden and Amsterdam.
-Friesch Dagblad wrote an article about my lecture, entitled DE PEST AAN PESTEN.
+Friesch Dagblad wrote an article about my lecture, titled DE PEST AAN PESTEN.

 … as a sociologist in 2016

-1. Lectures about bullying at the Children’s University for groups of 200 children.
+1. Lectures on bullying at the Children’s University for groups of 200 children.

 2. Chapter in Handbook of Peer Interactions, Relationships, and Groups with Jan Kornelis Dijkstra and Derek Kreager, entitled Pathways, networks, and norms: A sociological perspective on peer research.